National Physical Science Consortium Graduate Fellowships

 NPSC's member universities do not require fellows to pay tuition.
 Most government agency fellowships must cover all or part of a fellow's tuition.
 Partly as a result, the total cost of an NPSC fellowship to an NPSC partner is roughly half what it costs a government agency to provide its own fellowships.

 Fellows are not required to work at their sponsor organization after graduation.

 - providing an annual $20,000 expense allowance, bringing total funding to as much as $120,000

 - covering full tuition and required fees

 - portable to 125 research universities

 - allowing a research or teaching assistantship

-- including one or two paid summer internships with a government agency
+- including one or two paid summer internships with the sponsor

 By helping to provide a continuous source of scientists who are U. S. citizens, employers and universities can achieve diversity and balance in our nation's scientific community.
 In turn, NPSC can help today's promising young scientists — tomorrow's science leaders — to realize their dreams.